italomaia/model_mommy/README.md

 ##Currently supports the fields:

-SlugField, CharField, TextField, URLField, FloatField, ForeignKey, ManyToMany, Date and DateTimeField, BooleanField, and all the integer-type Fields
+SlugField, CharField, TextField, URLField, FloatField, OneToOneField, ForeignKey, ManyToMany, Date and DateTimeField, BooleanField, and all the integer-type Fields